 The leading causes of injuries were falls and overexertion, with falls being the most common cause of injuries.
-With 50% of injuries are among adolescents following a fall, while among adults, this amount is even higher 63%.
+With 50% of injuries are among adolescents following a fall, while among adults, this amount is even higher at 63%.
 Sports-related injuries were mainly caused by falls and accounted for three in five falls.

-A lateral ankle sprain usually occurs with incorrect placement of foot with the ankle and foot in an inverted position during the initial point of contact, placing the ankle in a more vulnerable position.
+A lateral ankle sprain usually occurs with incorrect placement of the foot with the ankle and foot in an inverted position during the initial point of contact, placing the ankle in a more vulnerable position.

 An ankle sprain is a common injury sustained by individuals participating in recreational sports and physical activities.

 A previous history of Ankle Sprain – In a study based on risk factors for ligament sprain among active university students de Noronha et. reported that the participants with a history of the previous sprain were twice as likely to have a subsequent sprain.
 Sprained ligaments have the highest re-injury rates of all lower limb soft tissue injuries, with a double-fold increased risk of re-injury within one year.

 - Decreased strength of the ankle and leg muscles may increase the risk of sustaining a sprain

 - Impairments in postural balance

 - Not enough warming up and stretching before sports, activities, and exercises